infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

 * girls, the reasons for dropping out might include marriage, caretaking of younger siblings or ailing parents, and reservation of resources, among others.
 * Interestingly, child’s gender was not a significant predictor of education outcome.
 * This suggests that although child’s gender might be an important predictor of education outcomes, for this particular sample, other factors might be more influential.

+## Facilitators of Academic success:

+*According to a paper on the educational outcomes of children in care[^7], There are common themes among those who have done well.
+These include good relationships with and support from key adults, and a sense of resilience combined with high aspirations and persistence.
+A stable placement while attending a good school in the final years of secondary education also helps.*

+From conversations with care-leavers in Ghana, we know that[^3]
+* The factors identified in various studies as contributing to the educational success of care leavers include:
+    * resourcefulness and motivation,
+    * having key adults who provide guidance and encouragement,
+    * financial and practical support,
+    * and participation in extracurricular activities.
+* Care leavers in many developing countries highlight the access to education as a positive feature of care.
+Islam (2013) argues that the positive experience is because, in Bangladesh and other developing countries, education is often viewed as a primary function of residential care as it is a vehicle for the social improvement of children who are in care mainly because of poverty.
+* Thus, compared to their pre-care lives often characterised by poverty and homelessness, the well-run facilities provide the stability for the young people to attend school

+## Personal Motivation
+- According to the participants, having personal motivation is an important part of academic success.
+Their narrations suggest that despite the challenges they experienced pre-care and in-care, they had the conviction to succeed academically to make their future better
+- Having experienced disruptions to their schooling, they saw care as an opportunity to get an education and a “better life”, something that they would not have gotten if they had stayed with their parents or extended families

+## Encouragement from Adults and Peers
+- Aside from the personal resources, the young people in the study also suggest that support from carers and other significant adults facilitated their academic progress
+- It is therefore probable that those who had poor educational experiences and who were having difficulties after leaving care are underrepresented in this study.
+- The findings seem to suggest a link between the care leaver’s educational achievement and staff members’ expectations and attitudes.
+From the accounts of the young people, having a significant adult who took an interest in their academic work boosted their confidence and determination to succeed, echoing the findings in other studies.
+- Several participants mentioned that the encouragement and support from adults and their peers served as an important facilitator to their academic success.
+- The adults, often their immediate carers and teachers, pushed them to do well in school and believed in their potential, which showed through their actions.
+According to the participants, the encouragement and advice from these adults helped them realize the importance of education
+- Aside from the encouragement and motivation, the adults provided practical support that helped many of the care leavers with their education.
+- The adults attended school events, contacted their teachers regularly to enquire about their progress, and used their own money to pay the school fees for some of the participants after they had left care
+- Others received support and motivation from informal sources such as their biological relatives
+- Another youth also explained that he was motivated to study harder and stay in school because his peers in care who attended university became his role models

+## Stable caregivers
+According to a paper on exploring factors associated with educational outcomes for orphaned children in India[^5],
+* Caregivers are the direct source of social and financial capital that ensures proper development of a child (Scott et al. 2013).
+* They are also the means to transmit policies and programs in the larger ecosystem in order to support children in attaining their rights.
+* Many studies have suggested that caregiver health and education are the most influential factors that impact a child’s educational outcome
+* Caregivers with higher levels of education are more likely to support school enrollment and retain children in school, despite monetary constraints
+* caregivers that have access to proper shelter, health care, food, and other basic assets have greater ability to provide good quality care to their children, thereby, improving the child’s education and health outcomes.
+* Along with low-socioeconomic status, certain social and cultural factors further reduce the capability of caregivers, including gender, caste, religion, land distribution, and geographical location (Tsujita 2013).

+## Characteristics of the Child:
+According to a paper on exploring factors associated with educational outcomes for orphaned children in India[^5],
+* Certain child characteristics also impact educational outcomes.
+These include age, gender, and health of the children.
+* In India, female children continue to be one of the most disadvantaged groups that are systematically left out of school due to fiscal constraints, safety, and perceived economic returns, among other reasons.
+* male children in low-income families, as compared to male children in higher-income families, are more likely to be involved in work as compared to being enrolled in school.
+* although more barriers exist for female children for school enrollment, their educational achievement tends to be higher as compared to boys
+* Age: While there has been an increase in primary school enrollment, UNICEF reports indicate that the secondary school enrollment rates in India still remain dismal.
+* India faces a high dropout rate when children are transitioning from primary school to higher levels of education.
+* a high proportion of students (15.9 %) drop out of school in grade 5 in India

+## Strong Relationship between Caregiver and Child:
+* The caregiver’s investment in the child’s education is based on the interplay of child, caregiver, and household characteristics
+* caregivers of HIV/AIDSaffected orphans in Sub-Saharan Africa face a heavy burden of financially supporting the orphans in addition to providing for their own families.
+* In such circumstances, children that are not biologically related to the caregiver might face additional disadvantages as compared to those children that are biologically related.
+* children who live in households that are headed by non-biologically related caregivers’ fare systematically worse than those living with biological parents.
+* participation in educational activities by orphans residing in resource-constrained households is considered a luxury.
+* These children are often involved in paid or unpaid work and are deprived of educational opportunities due to disadvantages arising from the interaction between limited resources and relationship with the caregiver.
+* Child education outcomes were significantly associated with caregiver’s health and education.
+This finding supports previous studies that indicate caregiver education and health are protective factors for children at risk.
+* Educated parents are more likely to understand the value of their children being educated and its long-term positive effects, irrespective of their socioeconomic status.
+* if the caregiver is in poor health, he/she is less likely to be working and providing for the children.
+*  children with ailing caregivers are more likely to drop out of school, and spend most of their time nursing the caregiver, or providing for the household.
+* Results suggest that when caregivers have limited resources, their caretaking abilities are compromised, as they make choices about who to provide for and which household members have more value.
+* orphans in households with non-biological caregivers might be more engaged in paid work to generate additional income, or be involved in household chores to reserve resources rather than utilizing it for education related expenses.

 # Successful interventions in improving educational outcomes